dadiharshitha/EmployeeManagementSystem/README.txt

     department VARCHAR(50),
     salary DOUBLE
 );
-Update your EmployeeDAO.java file with your MySQL username and password.
+-> Update your EmployeeDAO.java file with your MySQL username and password.

 3. ▶️ Run the Project
 Open terminal in your project folder and execute:

-bash
-Copy
-Edit
 javac -cp .;mysql-connector-j-8.3.0.jar *.java java -cp .;mysql-connector-j-8.3.0.jar Main